cayesoneira/miniTRASGO-documentation/docs/software.md

 <!-- tsk -->
     ./hv -b 0 -off

+To see the information on HV and intensity in real time just type:

+    watch -n 1 ./hv -b 0

 ### Starting the DAQ

-In the 1.DAQControl window, we go to ~/trbsoft/userscripts/trb$ and execute `./startDAQ`
+In the 1.DAQControl window, we go to ~/trbsoft/userscripts/trb$ and execute `./startDAQ`.
+This starts the data adquisition system, but does not save amy content into files.
+To choose the trigger we want the system to consider we can go to the Central Trigger System, which is a web-based control center that can be accessed through `192.168.3.216:1234`.

 ### Startig a Run

-In the 2.DABC window, we go to ~/trbsoft/userscripts/trb$ and execute `./startRun.sh`
+In the 2.DABC window, we go to ~/trbsoft/userscripts/trb$ and execute `./startRun.sh`.
+Now the data is collected into `.hld` filesin binary encoding.

 ---

+## Retrieving the data
+- Apparently `daq_anal` is the software used to convert `.hld` to hexadecimal.
+We'll see.

 ## The content of the computer
 /